 Soon after the Council of Nicaea new formulas of faith were composed, most of them variations of the Nicene Symbol, to meet new phases of Arianism.
 There were at least four before the Council of Sardica in 341, and in that council a new form was presented and inserted in the Acts, though not accepted by the council.
 The Nicene Symbol, however, continued to be the only one in use among the defenders of the Faith.
 Gradually it came to be recognized as the proper profession of faith for candidates for baptism.

-Arguably, the Creed would have sufficed to confront the heresy of Arianism, and served as a succinct profession of faith moving forward, just as well without any mention of Pilate, and yet, the Holy Ghost inspired the Church to mention him by name.
+Arguably, the succinct profession of faith that is the Nicene Creed would have sufficed to confront the heresy of Arianism just as well without any mention of Pilate, and yet, the Holy Ghost inspired the Church to mention him by name.

 I cannot say for certain why that’s the case, but given that Pontius Pilate and his reign as a Roman Governor of Judea are undisputed matters of the secular historical record, perhaps the reason is to preemptively address fallen man’s temptation to relegate religious beliefs to mere pious fables and fairytales.
 In other words, the mention of Pilate in the Creed serves to underscore the historicity of the Catholic faith.